awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: [LogConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html) object
 Required: no
 The log configuration specification for the container\.
-For more information on using the `awslogs` log driver in task definitions to send your container logs to CloudWatch Logs, see [Using the awslogs Log Driver](using_awslogs.md)\.
 For example task definitions using a log configuration, see [Example Task Definitions](example_task_definitions.md)\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 By default, containers use the same logging driver that the Docker daemon uses; however the container may use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the container definition\.
 To use a different logging driver for a container, the log system must be configured properly on the container instance \(or on a different log server for remote logging options\)\.
 For more information on the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
 The following should be noted when specifying a log configuration for your containers: